 - NEVER FLEE!
 It’s illegal and it’s wrong – plain and simple.
 Do the right thing and stay at the scene of the accident.

 Print our car accident checklist now and keep it in your glove box… although, we hope you never have to use it!

 ABOUT MICHAEL PINES

 Michael Pines is a nationally-recognized safety advocate based in San Diego, California.
-He is the founder of the Law Offices of Michael Pines, APC, a personal injury law firm specializing in car accident injury and wrongful death.
+He is the founder of the Pines Salomon Injury Lawyers, APC., a personal injury law firm specializing in car accident injury and wrongful death.
 If you have been injured as a result of a car accident, call now for a FREE consultation with Mike: 1-858-551-2090.
 We never collect a penny unless we win your case!